 Almost everyone wants to travel.

-Even though travel generates a multitude of positive emotions; if it is not planned carefully, it carries the potential to drag anyone into bankruptcy in one fell swoop.
+Even though travel generates many positive emotions, it can drag anyone into bankruptcy in one fell swoop if it is not planned carefully.

 How to Travel for Nearly Free